- 1. Self-determination

-While it possible to avoid or ignore a problem, a problem unsolved continue to exist.
+While it is possible to avoid or ignore a problem, a problem unsolved continues to exist.
 Apply this strategy too much, and when it becomes necessary to face facts, they are overwhelming.
 It is thus usually better to deal with problems earlier and steadily, when they are simpler and fewer.

 Everything is easy—until you find out how hard it is.
 Usually that’s when you try to do it.

 Corollary: It’s always easy for a thing to be done, when doing it is someone else’s job.